Aeroluna/LunaCoopMod/README.md

   - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.
 It was kinda sad that P2 was about picking up your infantry and moving them to the frontline, but the Infested Banshee was about as fast as them walking there.

+- Added advantage for P2:
+  - Starports and Banshees no longer have tech requirements.

+These take super long to tech to before you can get any value from P2.
+Removing the tech requirements similar to P1 should streamline it.

 - Changed Rapid Hibernation to no longer require research.
 - Removed deceleration from Infested Banshee's Burrow ability (no longer has to fully stop to cast).